terryaney/KatApp.Provider/katapp documentation.md

 inputSelector | string | A jQuery selector that specifies which inputs inside the view are considers RBLe Calculation Service inputs.
 By default, _all_ inputs are selected via a selector of `input, textarea, select`. viewTemplates | string | A `comma` delimitted list of Kaml Template Files to use in the form of `Folder:Template,Folder:Template,...`. ajaxLoaderSelector | string | A jQuery selector that indicates an item to show at the start of calculations and hide upon completion.
-By default, `.ajaxloader` is used. calcEngines | [CalcEngine](#CalcEngine-Object)[] | An array of CalcEngine objects specifying which CalcEngine(s) should drive the current Kaml View. manualInputs | [OptionInputs](#OptionInputs-Object) | Provide inputs that should _always_ be passed in on a calculation but aren't available in the UI, they can be assigned here. defaultInputs | [OptionInputs](#OptionInputs-Object) | Provide default inputs to use when the KatApp is initialized or updated via [method calls](#KatApp-Methods) .  `defaultInputs` are only applied one time.
+By default, `.ajaxloader` is used. handlers | object | An object containing functions that will be assigned via [rbl-on Event Handlers](#rbl-on-Event-Handlers). calcEngines | [CalcEngine](#CalcEngine-Object)[] | An array of CalcEngine objects specifying which CalcEngine(s) should drive the current Kaml View. manualInputs | [OptionInputs](#OptionInputs-Object) | Provide inputs that should _always_ be passed in on a calculation but aren't available in the UI, they can be assigned here. defaultInputs | [OptionInputs](#OptionInputs-Object) | Provide default inputs to use when the KatApp is initialized or updated via [method calls](#KatApp-Methods) .  `defaultInputs` are only applied one time.